See where Lanarkshire’s Reid family lived and worked for ten generations.

 Farm Explorer tractor-trailer

-The tractor-trailer departs every hour.
+The tractor-trailer departs every half hour.
+The trailer ride is along a bumpy farm track and takes around 10 minutes.
 Tickets are available at the museum ticket desk on a first-come first-served basis.
 There is limited ticket availability each day.

 Getting around the farm